Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Experiments

 \subsection{Continuous Supervised Learning}

-The goal in these experiments is to build model that can predict well on data from $t + 1$ using \emph{only} historical data from $\{p_0,\ldots, p_t\}$ (see also \cref{rem:evaluating_in_the_future}).
-Note we train all different models, including all baselines, completely from \emph{scratch} per time step; we do \emph{not} update the model continually because we focus on understanding the performance of the time-varying importance weight only.
-Moreover, our method automatically detects shifts in the distribution of data without knowing them as a priori.
-In the following, we first explain the baseline models, then the data sets and simulated shift setups.
-Finally, we discuss the results of these experiments.
+In these experiments, the goal is to build a model that can accurately predict future data (under continuous label shift) at $t + 1$ using \emph{only} historical data from $\{p_0,\ldots, p_t\}$ as described in \cref{rem:evaluating_in_the_future}.
+It is important to note that all models, including baselines, are trained \emph{entirely from scratch} at each time step.
+Also, we do not update the model continually, as our main focus is on understanding the the performance of the time-varying propensity score.
+The following sections will explain the baseline models, the data sets and simulated shift setups, and the results of the experiments.

-\subsubsection{Baseline methods}
+\subsubsection{Baseline Methods}